-I didn't know that the physical violence from earlier in the marriage had lasting effects that were compounded by his constant verbal abuse.
-Because I didn't know that verbal manipulations and outrageous anger were aspects of abuse, I couldn't explain to him or anyone else why I cringed.
+I didn't know that the physical violence from earlier in the marriage had lasting effects.
+I didn't know that the constant verbal abuse triggered unconscious memories of physical violence.
+I had never learned about verbal abuse.
+Because I didn't know that verbal manipulations and red-faced displays of anger were components of verbal abuse, I couldn't explain to him or anyone else why I cringed.
 I couldn't explain it because I was ignorant.

-Educate Yourself About Verbal Abuse: Patricia Evans
+Learn About Verbal Abuse From Patricia Evans

-Patricia Evans wrote “The Verbally Abusive Relationship: How to recognize it and how to respond” and there are over half a million copies in circulation.
+Patricia Evans wrote The Verbally Abusive Relationship: How to recognize it and how to respond and there are over half a million copies in circulation.
 Let me tell you, that isn't enough.
 This book should be required reading at every high school in the United States.
 Ms. Evans explained my abusive situation so thoroughly that I couldn't help but believe her; the categories of verbal abuse she outlines taught me the vocabulary to describe my abuse.

 In my mind, my husband became less of a terrorist and more like a flash card.
-You remember math flash cards, right?
-3×4= on one side, 12 on the other.
-He'd spew venom on one side, I'd flip my mental switch and call the abuse by name on the other.
+You remember flash cards, right?
+"3x4=" on one side, "12" on the other.
+He'd spew venom on one side, I'd flip my mental switch and call abuse by name on the other.

 NDVH Educate Yourself - What is Domestic Violence?
 The National Domestic Violence Hotline is more than a crisis line; it's there to educate us too.